U.S. charges Russian billionaire Oleg Deripaska with violating sanctions | Law-Order

 "In the wake of Russia's unjust and unprovoked invasion of Ukraine, I promised the American people that the Justice Department would work to hold accountable those who break our laws and threaten our national security," U.S. Attorney General Merrick Garland said in a statement.
 "Today's charges demonstrate we are keeping that promise."
 Erich Ferrari, a lawyer for Deripaska, declined to comment.

 Three women -- Ekaterina Voronina, Natalia Bardakova and Olga Shriki -- were also charged in the indictment against Deripaska.
 Their lawyers could not immediately be identified.
-Shriki, a New Jersey resident, was arrested on Thursday, prosecutors said.
+Shriki, a New Jersey resident, was arrested on Thursday morning, and released on $2 million bond after a brief afternoon appearance in Manhattan federal court.
+She did not enter a plea.

 Moscow has called the Ukraine invasion a special military operation and has denied meddling in the 2016 U.S. election.
 Deripaska is worth $2.8 billion according to Forbes magazine, and has also been sanctioned by the European Union and Britain.